borchero/pycave/README.md

 ### GPU and Multi-Node training

-For GPU- and multi-node training, PyCave leverages PyTorch Lightning.
+For GPU- and multi-node training, TorchGMM leverages PyTorch Lightning.
 The hardware that training runs on is determined by the [Trainer](https://pytorch-lightning.readthedocs.io/en/latest/api/pytorch_lightning.trainer.trainer.html#pytorch_lightning.trainer.trainer.Trainer) class.
 It's